deskvillage/dannychadburn.github.io/about.md

 ## A few facts about me

-- I live just outside Brighton, in [a village](https://www.wikiwand.com/en/Hurstpierpoint) mentioned in the Domesday Book
+- I live in the outskirts of Brighton, in [a village](https://www.wikiwand.com/en/Hurstpierpoint) mentioned in the Domesday Book
 - I've completed the [Brighton Marathon](https://www.wikiwand.com/en/Brighton_Marathon) twice, with a PB of 3 hours 43 minutes
 - I played youth football for Swindon Town FC, receiving coaching from [Glenn Hoddle](https://www.wikiwand.com/en/Glenn_Hoddle)
 - I appeared as an extra in Oscar-winning movie [Gladiator](https://www.wikiwand.com/en/Gladiator_(2000_film))